FilipNest/filter/readme.md

 ## Special filters

 * `!tag` negates the tag so makes sure it's not there.  `!world,hello` would show all things tagged with `hello` but not `world`.
-* `points=value` only shows posts with points greater or equal to the value field.
-So `points=10` would only show posts with points greater or equal to 10.
+* `minpoints=value` only shows posts with points greater or equal to the value field.
+So `minpoints=10` would only show posts with points greater or equal to 10.
 * `author=userid` only shows posts by that author.
 So `author=FilipNest` would only show posts by a user with the id `FilipNest`.
 * `upvoted=userid` and `downvoted=userid` returns only posts that the specified userid has upvoted/downvoted.
 * `@userid` is not really a special filter, it's just a tag specific to users.